fredvs/uos/readme.txt

 With uos you can:

 .
-Listen to mp3, ogg, wav, flac,... audio files.
+Listen to mp3, ogg, wav, flac, m4a ... audio files.

 .
 Deal with 16, 32 or float 32 bit resolution.